flupke/django-fsfield/doc/index.rst

 Settings
 --------

-FSFIELD_DEFAULT_STORAGE
-    The default :class:`django.core.files.storage.Storage` instance used to
-    store files.
-The default is ``FileSystemStorage()``, storing files in your ``MEDIA_ROOT``.
+FSFIELD_DEFAULT_STORAGE_CLASS
+    A string containing the Python path of the :class:`~django.core.files.storage.Storage` class to use.
+The default is ``'django.core.files.storage.FileSystemStorage'``.

+FSFIELD_DEFAULT_STORAGE_ARGS
+    A tuple containing positional and keyword arguments passed to the storage class constructor.
+Default is ``((), {})``.

 FSFIELD_PATHS_DEPTH
     The number of sub paths used to distribute the files in directories.

 .. warning::
-    Changing this setting will make old files unreachable.
+    changing this setting will make old files unreachable.
 The default of 5 should be enough for most uses (average 93 files per directory for 100 billion files)